 Predicting the next frame in a video or dynamic video generation: (http://carlvondrick.com/tinyvideo/)

-Image generation with Deep Convolutional Generative Adversarial Network (DCGAN) using Keras
+Image generation with DCGAN using Keras

 The deep convolutional generative adversarial networks (DCGAN) are introduced in the paper: Unsupervised Representation Learning with Deep Convolutional Generative Adversarial Networks, by A. Radford, L. Metz, and S. Chintala, arXiv:1511.06434, 2015.